Orders, decorations, and medals of Japan

 The Japanese honours system is a system implemented for rewarding awards to Japanese and non-Japanese persons for their achievements and service to Japan.
+The Emperor is the head of the honors system in Japan.

 Established during the 1870s shortly after the Meiji Restoration, it was modelled on European systems of orders and decorations.
 The first order, the Imperial Order of Meiji, was established in 1875, and was later renamed as the Order of the Rising Sun.

 Overview

 Orders and decorations in Japan consist of the conferral of honours and awards, medals, and titles (the latter abolished in 1947), which were established during the Meiji period as a system for the state to recognise individuals' achievements.

 The Decoration Bureau of the Cabinet Office is responsible for administrative duties relating to the conferment of awards, research on the honours system, and planning.
 The awarding of honours is one of the prescribed constitutional functions of the Emperor of Japan, with the advice of the Cabinet.